 Instructions

-- In another medium bowl, whisk together pumpkin puree, sugars, oil, eggs, and vanilla until smooth.
+- In another medium bowl, whisk together the pumpkin puree, sugars, oil, eggs, and vanilla until smooth.
 Pour the wet mixture into the dry mixture and stir together just until combined.

 - Pour batter into prepared loaf pan.
 Sprinkle the top with more chocolate chips if desired.

 - Bake for 1 hour and 20 minutes or until a toothpick inserted into the center comes out with a few moist crumbs.
-You can cover the loaf loosely with foil after 1 hour of baking to prevent the top from getting too brown if desired.
+You can cover the loaf loosely with foil after 1 hour of baking to prevent the top from getting too brown, if desired.
 Let the bread cool completely in the pan before removing and slicing.

 Notes